Written by Terry Smith

 Anyway, now you know why electric weed killers are a godsend, it’s time we told you about our favourites that are currently on the market.
 To help you buy the right one for you, we’ve included a buyers guide below too.

-NASUM Weed Burner Electric Weed Killer Thermal Weeding Stick (Best overall)
+Weed Burner Electric Weed Killer Thermal Weeding Stick (Best expensive option)

 Qdreclod Electric Weed Burner 3M Cable 2000W Garden Gear Weed Burner Hot Air Weed Killer 5-in-1 (Best option for multipurpose but still with good specs)

-First up on our list, and the best electric weed burner we’ve used so far, is the NASUM weed burner weeding stick.
-There are a few versions of this product out there (all by NASUM) but they’re all fairly similar.
-Priced at £39.99 it’s a bargain, and it really ticked the boxes for us.
+Second up on our list, and the equal best electric weed burner we’ve used so far, is the Draper weed burner weeding stick and it is a direct comparison and competitor for the top pick – I really liked using this weed burner..
+There are a few versions of this product out there but they’re all fairly similar.
+Priced at bargain money, it really ticked the boxes for us and one of the only known reliable brands in this market, as well as the Hozelock which we feel isn’t quite as good on value when all is compared.

 It has a couple of attachments for both burning and lighting which were a little flimsy to get on at first but fine after a while, and it was ideal for lighting longer weeds to then burn them down when they get shorter.
 The flame lit up quickly and you could really feel the heat come off it, but it was perfectly controlled and was powerful enough to remove weeds efficiently.
 The cool down time took a good 10 minutes but this is expected, as the burner itself heats to around 650° (standard to high temperature for good weed burners).